Radyr: Post-war history

 An extensive housebuilding programme started in the 1960s, and Radyr's population grew rapidly — particularly children.
-In 1964 Radyr Comprehensive School had 135 pupils on its roll.
+In 1964 Radyr Primary School had 135 pupils on its roll.
 This number more than trebled in the next decade.
 A new development, the Danescourt estate, was built on land surrounding Radyr Court and St John the Baptist parish church, and the land was officially incorporated as a suburb of Cardiff in 1974.
 Danybryn Woods, near the development, was retained as the entire forest is protected by a tree preservation order and is home to many species of plants and wildlife.
 Radyr railway station was renovated in 1998 and the tracks through the station were renewed, reducing journey times to Cardiff city centre.

 In 2017 construction started on the first phase of a new Cardiff suburb of 7,000 houses, named Plasdwr, on countryside along the Llantrisant Road between Radyr and St Fagans.